 You can use CVU to determine which system prerequisites for installation are already completed.
-Use this option if you are installing Oracle 11g release 1 (11.1) on a system with a pre-existing Oracle software installation.
+Use this option if you are installing Oracle 11g Release 1 (11.1) on a system with a pre-existing Oracle software installation.
 In using this option, note the following:

-- You must complete the prerequisites for using CVU, notably configuring SSH between all nodes in the cluster, before you can complete a clusterwide status check. - CVU can assist you by finding preinstallation steps that need to be completed, but it cannot perform preinstallation tasks
+- You must complete the prerequisites for using CVU - CVU can assist you by finding preinstallation steps that need to be completed, but it cannot perform preinstallation tasks